ucdavisdatalab/workshop_data-science-software-management/06_dev-workflow-tools.Rmd

 ### Demo

-Github, because you\'re probably already using it
+Github, because you\'re probably already using it.

 ## Dependency management and environment management by language